vivekbahl2021/github-actions-workshop/labs/csharp-extension-methods/csharp-extension-methods-build-test-nuget-lab.md

-# C# Extension Methods - Build, Test, and Publish NuGet Package
+## Lab: C# Extension Methods - Build, Test, and Publish NuGet Package

 This lab will show you how to create a GitHub Actions workflow to test a C# Extension Methods project, create a NuGet package, and publish it to both GitHub Packages and NuGet.org.